pulumi/docs/reference/programming-model.md

 * The call to `super` will cause an instance of the component to be registered with Pulumi.
 This will allow it to be recorded in the checkpoint and tracked across deployments of the program.
 * The component must register a Type (e.g. `pkg:MyResource`).
-This is used to identify resources that are maanged by this component.
+This is used to identify resources that are managed by this component.
 The name should include the package name and resource type, along with any static namespacing (e.g.
   `aws:lambda:Function`).
 In general, it should be the same as the way users will refer to the resource in code, but with `:` in place of `.`.